azat-co/aws-intro/labs/02-hello-world.md

 ![](../images/user-data-ec2-config.png)

 Paste the following code for bash command into User Data.
 For bonus, change the Hello World to Hello {YOUR_NAME}.
-You'll need to create your own gist or write the source code in the User Data or load from some where else.
-(The second line is better logs because there's a delay in web console and cloud-init-output has too much.
+You'll need to create your own gist or write the source code in the User Data or load from somewhere else.
+(The second line is a better log because there's a delay in web console and cloud-init-output has too much.
 Below is the description of what the script does.)

 ```bash